What is TSCA?

 - The chemical industry now acknowledges the need for federal reform of chemical policy to restore public confidence in the safety of their products and to create a more predictable business environment.

-The new 112th Congress has signaled their early commitment to safer chemical policy reform, and Senator Lautenberg has vowed to bring the Safe Chemicals Act legislation to a vote in the summer of 2011.
-Legislative action in the 112th Congress will shine a light on whether or not the chemical industry is sincerely working to support federal reform.
+The 113th Congress has signaled their commitment to chemical policy reform, and senators on both sides of the aisle in the Senate EPW committee are working to strengthen the Chemical Safety Improvement Act.
+Environment and Public Works Committee Chair Barbara Boxer has pledged to hold a hearing on chemical policy reform this summer.
+Legislative action in the 113th Congress will shine a light on whether or not the chemical industry is sincerely working to support federal reform.